yaeji's year in photos

 Photo via Yaeji.

-We asked a handful of our favourite people to look back at 2018 and remember it through the photographs they took.
-This is Yaeji: My Year in Photos.
+We asked a handful of our favorite people to look back at 2018 and remember it through the photographs they took.
+From i-D contributions to personal pictures of friends, family and strangers on the street, this is Yaeji: My Year in Photos.

 My family and I stay in Tokyo for every new years.
 I was happy my grandpa is still healthy and can travel with us.